What is Acupuncture?

 I recommend beginning acupuncture treatment three months prior to conception.
-Treatments are performed once a week to help the body prepare for a healthy pregnancy.
-If you are already scheduled for IVF, I offer onsite acupuncture at fertility clinics for new and exiting patients.
+As part of my preconception plan, this will help with follicular developing and preparing the body for pregnancy.
+Treatments are performed once a week in order to balance your hormones and support your reproduce organs.
+As a Naturopathic Doctor, I offer a holistic approach to fertility care.
+If you are already scheduled for IVF, I offer onsite acupuncture at fertility clinics for new and existing patients in Toronto and the GTA.
 This can been booked online HERE.

 1. Manheimer E, Zhang G, Udoff L, Haramati A, Langenberg P, Berman BM, Bouter LM.
 Effects of acupuncture on rates of pregnancy and live birth among women undergoing in vitro fertilisation: systematic review and meta-analysis.
 Bmj.
 2008 Mar 6;336(7643):545-9.